-- 2.9.
-All the vehicles, including Course/Safety Cars, must comply with the relevant Technical and Safety Regulations. - 2.9.1.
-Checks may be carried out both before and during an area. - 2.9.2.
-The Chief Scrutineer must be available throughout the event to ensure that the Technical Regulations are complied with - 2.10.
+2.9.
+All modified/competition vehicles, used as Course/Safety Cars on Special Stage and Targa Road Rallies, must comply with the relevant Technical and Safety Regulations.

+2.9.1.
+Checks may be carried out both before and during an event.

+2.9.2.
+The Chief Scrutineer must be available throughout the event to ensure that the Technical Regulations are complied with.

+2.10.
 When the Motorsport UK Safety and Medical Radio frequencies (81.575 and 81.5375MHz FM) are to be used, they must be operated in accordance with Ofcom and Motorsport UK licensing requirements (24.3.3).
 Operational Guidelines for the use of the Motorsport UK Safety and Medical Radio frequencies are issued to all Radio Licence Holders, and the Radio Marshals Handbook is published on the Motorsport UK website.